LSH9832/edgeyolo/README.md

 1. Publish TensorRT int8 export code with **Calibration** (**torch2trt** is required)

 ## Coming Soon
+- Rebuild TensorRT deployment c++ code for easy to use.
 - More different models
 - C++ code for TensorRT inference with UI
 - EdgeYOLO-mask for segmentation task